-The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

-- a) the Charter of the United Nations and the Universal Declaration of Human Rights; - b) Resolution 67/19 of the United Nations General Assembly (UNGA), which decides to accord to Palestine non-member observer State status in the United Nations and the Palestinian request dated 12 December 2012 to use the term "State of Palestine" following adoption of this UNGA resolution: - c) that recognition of a State is a matter of national decision; - d) Resolutions 32 (Kyoto, 1994) and 125 (Rev. Dubai, 2018) of the Plenipotentiary Conference; - e) Resolution 18 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference; - f) that Nos 6 and 7 of Article 1 of the ITU Constitution provide "to promote the extension of the benefits of the new telecommunication technologies to all the world's inhabitants" and "to promote the use of telecommunication services with the objective of facilitating peaceful relations".
+- a) the Charter of the United Nations and the Universal Declaration of Human Rights; - b) Resolution 67/19 of the United Nations General Assembly (UNGA), which decides to accord to Palestine non-member observer State status in the United Nations and the Palestinian request dated 12 December 2012 to use the term "State of Palestine" following adoption of that UNGA resolution; - c) that recognition of a State is a matter of national decision; - d) Resolutions 32 (Kyoto, 1994) and 125 (Rev. Busan, 2014) of the Plenipotentiary Conference; - e) Resolution 18 (Rev. Dubai, 2014) of the World Telecommunication Development Conference; - f) that Nos 6 and 7 of Article 1 of the ITU Constitution provide "to promote the extension of the benefits of the new telecommunication technologies to all the world's inhabitants" and "to promote the use of telecommunication services with the objective of facilitating peaceful relations", a) the outcomes of both the Geneva (2003) and Tunis (2005) phases of the World Summit on the Information Society;